robocorp/robocorp/README.md

 - ❤️ “Robocorp seems to be a good player in this domain” _[/u/thankred](https://old.reddit.com/r/rpa/comments/18r5gne/recommendation_for_open_source_or_somewhat_less/kez6aw6/?context=3)_
 - ❤️ “Since you know Python, check out Robocorp.
 Their product is crazy good.” _[/u/Uomis](https://old.reddit.com/r/rpa/comments/18n5sah/c/ke8qz2g?context=3)_

 Robocorp stack is hands down the easiest way to give AI agents more capabilities.
 It’s an end-to-end stack supporting every type of connection between AI and your apps and data.
-You are in control where to run the code, but everything is built for easiness, security, and scalability.
+You are in control where to run the code and everything is built for easiness, security, and scalability.

-- 🔐 **Isolate AI from your data/apps** - short explanation.
+- 🔐 **Decouple AI and Actions that touches your data/apps** - Clarity and security with segregation of duties between your AI agent and code that touches your data and apps.
+Build `@action` and use from multiple AI frameworks.
-- 🏎️ **Develop Actions faster** - less boilerplate code, ready made libraries to tons of things.
+- 🏎️ **Develop Actions faster with `robocorp` automation libraries** - Robocorp libraries and the Python ecosystem let's you act on anything - from data to API to Browser to Desktops.
-- ♻️ **Code reusability** - easily reuse action code across various AI frameworks and apps
-- 🕵️ **Full audit data lineage** - Know all that happened

-Without env management hell?

-Zero code deployment - no need to learn the tricks with AWS Lambdas or similar
+- 🕵️ **Observability out of the box** - Log and trace every `@action` run automatically without a single `print` statement.
+- 🤯 **No-pain Python environment management** - Don't do [this](https://xkcd.com/1987/).
+Robocorp manages a full Python environment for your actions with ease.
+- 🚀 **Deploy with zero config and infra** - One step deployment, and you'll be connecting your `@action` to AI apps like Langchain and OpenAI GPTs in seconds.

-## Key Features
+## Inspo

-- Built-in integration to AI frameworks:
-  - [Langchain Toolkit]() - comes with a template
-  - one click deploy to OpenAI
-- Comprehensive open-source automation tooling:
-  - Playwright integrated - inspector in VS Code extension
-  - Desktop automation on windows - inspector in VS Code extension
-  - Remark code gen assistant free of charge
-  - Automation libs for pdf, MS Office, Google docs and what not (browse here)
-  - Extend with any pypi package
-- Environment management made insanely easy - uses [RCC](https://github.com/robocorp/rcc) for creating, managing, and distributing Python-based self-contained action packages.
-- Need to say something about security!
-- Detailed logging - without “print” statements.
-Able to provide full traceability of every execution making it easy to spot and fix problems, as well as to provide enterprise-level auditability.
-- Run Action Server locally, and expose it to public internet right from your laptop.
-- Deploy, monitor, and scale through Robocorp cloud (coming soon)
+Check out these example projects for inspiration.

+- 🤡 Get a random joke or jokes per theme.
+Showcases how easy it is to work with APIs.
+(Coming soon, credit XX for the idea)
+- 🕸️ Open a local Playwright browser and make some Google searches.
+(Coming soon)
+- 🖥️ Fetch contents of `.txt` and `.pdf` files from your local machine's folder in real time.
+(Coming soon)

+Build more `@actions` and be awesome!
+We'd love to hear and see what have you built.
+Join our [Slack community](https://robocorp-developers.slack.com/) to share your work, or drop us a line at [tommi@robocorp.com](mailto:tommi@robocorp.com).
+We'll soon start showcasing the best of the community here!

 ## Roadmap